One-North Eden presents an exciting opportunity to be part of the R&D push in the One-North area, though it does lack in vibrant surroundings.

 Some people may not be comfortable with the open nature of it, but with most of the key facilities on the second floor, I don’t see this as being too much of an issue.

 You might also notice that units are elevated from the ground by about 18m or 6 storeys.
-Units start from the 3rd floor but is in fact pretty much higher than that due to the elevation.
-Tower 1 (8 Slim Barracks Rise) has 13 floors with 7 units while Tower 2 (10 Slim Barracks Rise) has 15 floors with 7 units as well.
+Units start from the 3rd floor but are, in fact, pretty much higher than that due to the elevation.
+Tower 1 (8 Slim Barracks Rise) has 13 floors with 7 units, while Tower 2 (10 Slim Barracks Rise) has 15 floors with 7 units as well.

 The result is quite a lush environment, but with One-North Park close by as well you do get a healthy dosage of green here despite the number of concentrated buildings in the area.